gada1982/CarND-Behavioral-Cloning-Project/README.md

 For this model / project an Adam optimizer seems to be the best solution.
 To avoid jumping around a rather small learning rate (0.0001) has been used.

-TODO epochs, e.g

 The model for the artificial neuronal network is trained with [Keras](https://keras.io/) and a Tensorflow backend.
 In this project lots of data is needed.
-Because of this, it is not useful to keep the hole data in memory, as this was done in the last project.
+Because of this, it is not useful to keep the hole data in memory.
 To get training and validation data fit_generator is used.
-Additionally random data augmentation is included in the data-generators.
+Additionally random data augmentation is included into the data-generators.

+The model was trained for 20 epochs with 24x TODO samples per epoch.

 # 6. Model Testing
 For testing track 1 (within the simulator) has been used.
 This was successful, because the car was able to pass the track in a smooth way, without hitting any track limits.